particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - Most devices have a Micro USB B connector for supplying USB power to the device.

-- The Tracker One and Tracker SoM eval board have a USB C connector instead.
+- The Tracker One, Tracker SoM eval board, Muon, and M.2 breakout board have a USB C connector instead.

 - By default, most USB 2 and USB 3 ports can supply up to 500 mA at 5 VDC.